Bookmie-Devs/CssSystemBackend/README.md

 ## News And Blogs
 ![Image Description](./.readme_assets/news_read.png)

+- Similar to events, this section is where news related to the department and blogs about Tech are written on the admin dashboard by individuals who permissions assign to them by the P.R.O Commitee.
+The news and blogs are published dynamically, so it doesn't need to be hardcoded each time.
+News and blog updates are automatically displayed for students to read.

 ![Image Description](./.readme_assets/news_read2.png)

 ## News and Blogs Feed
 ![Image](./.readme_assets/news.png)
-Similar to events, this section is where news related to the department and blogs about Tech are written on the admin dashboard by individuals who permissions assign to them by the P.R.O Commitee.
-The news and blogs are published dynamically, so it doesn't need to be hardcoded each time.
-News and blog updates are automatically displayed for students to read.

 ---

 ## Advertisements

 On the business side, the system allows ads to be displayed in order to generate sponsorship for the department.
 These ads are controlled by the department and can appear on the news site, event announcements, and other sections once approved.

----

-## History

-The system logs all activity within the admin dashboard for feedback purposes, as well as tracking the most recent logins.
-Accounts are arranged by the latest login, with the most recent user appearing at the top.

 ---